 When Worlds Collide was imaginatively directed by cameraman-turned-director Rudolph Mate (D.O.A.) from a screenplay by Sidney Boehm based on a novel by Edwin Balmer and Philip Wylie and lavishly filmed in Technicolor by John F. Seitz (Sunset Boulevard) and W. Howard Greene (Nothing Sacred).

-This was Pal’s third production, and his good eye for detail pays in big dividends -– the slow disintegration of the planet is neatly realized for maximum impact.
-Full of great (for 1951), goofy visual effects, this film could be considered the granddaddy of all disaster films, decades before the genre acquired popularity in the 1970s.
+This was Pal’s third production, and his good eye for detail pays big dividends -– the slow disintegration of the planet is neatly realized for maximum impact.
+Full of great visual and sound effects (for 1951), this film could be considered the granddaddy of all disaster films, decades before the genre acquired popularity in the 1970s.

 The film’s then innovative, Oscar-winning special effects blend exceedingly well with the actors and the sets, creating a believable futuristic atmosphere.
 I’m a big fan of miniatures so it goes without saying that I greatly enjoyed the technical aspects of the movie.